-After an hour or so, I still hadn’t seen any arrows but I stuck to the river Tejo waterfront esplanade (built for the 1998 Expo), following my guidebook’s instructions.
-I was surprised that it was already very hot by 7:30am and this didn’t bode well as I had a 40km day ahead of me.
+After an hour or so, I still hadn’t seen any arrows but I stuck to the river Tejo waterfront esplanade (built for the 1998 Expo).
+I was surprised that it was already very hot by 7:30am and this didn’t bode well for the long day ahead.

 Eventually I found a camino sign (happy moment) and it was the blue and yellow signage; the blue points the way to Fatima and the yellow to Santiago.
-The route is the same for the first three days before splitting off and I haven’t decided yet if I’m going to take the detour out to Fatima or not.
+The route is the same before splitting off in Santarem and I haven’t decided yet if I’m going to take the detour out to Fatima or not.

-The path went from a lovely jogging track along the river then abruptly stopped at an intersection where I had to walk along a busy road and then onto a very narrow overgrown dirt track which I didn’t feel so comfortable walking along in shorts because of course I was thinking about snakes!
-Maybe if the track wasn’t so overgrown it might have afforded lovely views of the river to my left or flowers… or something, but the only views I had were the occasional crumbling ‘quintas’ (old country estates) which were completely vandalised and graffiti’d and gave the area a very rough feel, especially as a single female walker.
-I hoped to see another pilgrim but I didn’t see anyone at all.
+The path went from a lovely jogging track along the river then abruptly stopped at an intersection where I had to walk along a busy road and then onto a very narrow overgrown dirt track.
+Maybe if the track wasn’t so overgrown it might have afforded lovely views of the river to my left or flowers… or something, but the only views I had were the occasional crumbling ‘quintas’ (old country estates) which were unfortunately vandalised and gave the area a slight seedy feeling.

-4 hours after setting off and not feeling terribly comfortable in the surrounds I came across a sign showing a small detour to a cafe.
+4 hours after setting off I came across a sign showing a small detour to a cafe.
 I was hot, hungry, thirsty and dripping with sweat when I stumbled into the cafe and ordered a toastie and 2 cans of iced tea for lunch.
 (I was carrying 1.5l of water in my pack but it had already started to boil about 1hr into the walk!)

 After lunch I was back out on the open track, walking past factories and then a few industrial zones.
 One of the industrial zones was completely abandoned with falling down buildings and one of them was actually industrial.
 I got lost and walked about a kilometre the wrong way which wasn’t so much fun in the heat… it appears that there’s a relatively new board walk across a wetland, but a little lacking in how to get onto it… The board walk lasted forever with no shade and not a bird in sight because they were all hiding somewhere from the heat.
 Even the brown snake I saw was in the river, and not basking in the sun where you would expect!

-I could have made it a 30km day but the guidebook description of the hotels available in an industrial zone wasn’t so nice, it also included a detour off the camino and I’d read a blog where a man wrote he thought it would be intimidating for a female to stay there.
-These were the 3 reasons why I had decided to push onto a friendly albergue 10km past the recommended stage.
+I could have made it a 30km day but the reports of the accommodation available in an industrial zone wasn’t so inviting and included a detour off the camino so this is why I had decided to push onto a friendly albergue in Vila Franca de Xira.

 It feels a little cruel describing today’s walk as ugly, so maybe it’s just the heat stroke and long day confusing me… There was a lovely esplanade to walk along in Lisbon, there was a boardwalk through the wetlands, there were fields, but there was also a lot of industrial zones and dilapidated buildings…